 We directly distribute business services to small- and medium-sized businesses, a very significant marketplace in the United States.
 According to statistics published by the U.S. Small Business Administration, approximately 51% of the GDP and private sector employment in the United States comes from small businesses, and 99% of businesses in the United States which have one or more employees fit into this market segment.
-As of June 30, 2009, we had over 87,000 customer accounts.
-We use state-of-the-art web-based proprietary technology to be a low cost acquirer and provider of products and services to our small- and medium-sized business clients.
-We partner with Chartis (the property/casualty insurance companies of AIG), the Latino Coalition, Morgan Stanley, the Credit Union National Association with its 8,100 credit unions and 91 million members, Navy Federal Credit Union with 3.2 million members, Pershing, PSCU Financial Services, Inc., the nation's largest credit union service organization, and Fiserv Solutions, Inc. d/b/a IntegraSys, , all of whom have elected to offer certain of our business services and financial products rather than provide some or all of them directly for their customers.
+As of September 30, 2009, we had over 87,000 customer accounts.
+We use state-of-the-art, web-based proprietary technology to be a low cost acquirer and provider of products and services to our small- and medium-sized business clients.
+We partner with Chartis (the property/casualty insurance companies of AIG), the Latino Coalition, Morgan Stanley, the Credit Union National Association with its 7,800 credit unions and 91 million members, Navy Federal Credit Union with 3.4 million members, Pershing, PSCU Financial Services, Inc., the nation's largest credit union service organization, Fiserv Solutions, Inc. d/b/a IntegraSys, and others, all of whom have elected to offer certain of our business services and financial products rather than provide some or all of them directly for their customers.
 We have deemphasized our Capco business in favor of growing our operating businesses and do not anticipate creating any new Capcos in the foreseeable future.

-For the quarter ended June 30, 2009, the Company substantially reduced its loss before benefit for income taxes to \$(775,000) from \$(2,629,000) in the same quarter of 2008.
-While this reduction in loss demonstrates improvements in operations with increases in revenue being matched to reductions in salaries and benefits, part of the reduction reflects the recovery of a \$1,000,000 related to an investment previously written off and shown in the All other segment.
-We had a net loss of \$(637,000), an improvement of \$1,345,000 over 2008, on revenues of \$27,077,000.
-Total revenues increased by \$2,447,000 or 10.0%, from

-\$24,630,000 for the quarter ended June 30, 2008 principally due to increased revenues in the Electronic payment processing, Web hosting, Capco, and All other segments offset by decreases in revenues from our Small business finance and Corporate activities segments.
-The reduction in the net loss of \$1,345,000 from the second quarter of 2008 reflects improvements in income from operations for the Web hosting segment from increased sales and a decrease in the losses for the Small business finance, Capco, All other, and Corporate segments offset by decreased income from operations for the Electronic payment processing segment.
-The decreased gross margin in Electronic payment processing primarily occurred during the slowing of the economy in the second half of 2008 and is anticipated to continue to negatively impact profitability for the segment throughout 2009.
-The improved net income in the Web hosting segment resulted from increased revenues combined with relatively stable expenses.
+For the quarter ended September 30, 2009, the Company substantially reduced its loss before benefit (provision) for income taxes to \$(1,099,000) from \$(2,800,000) in the same quarter of 2008.
+On October 20, 2009 the Company entered into contracts with the Federal Deposit Insurance Corporation to provide consulting services in connection with failures of banks holding SBA guaranteed loans and to provide servicing of those loans.
+This reduction in loss demonstrates continued improvements in operations with increases in revenue being matched to reductions in operating expenses, other than electronic payment processing costs, including reductions in salaries and benefits.
+We had net income of \$782,000, an improvement of \$3,529,000 over 2008 primarily from the release of a valuation allowance on a deferred tax asset which increased the benefit for income taxes and also the attribution of net loss to non-controlling interests under the new accounting rules.
+Total revenues increased by \$2,569,000 to \$26,812,000, or 10.0%, from \$24,243,000 for the quarter ended September 30, 2008 principally due to increased revenues in the Electronic payment processing, Web hosting, Small business finance, and Capco segments, offset by a decrease in revenues from our All other segment.
+The reduction in the net loss of \$3,529,000 from the third quarter of 2008 reflects improvements in income from operations for the Web hosting segment from increased sales, a decrease in the losses for the Small business finance, Capco, and All other segments and a reduction in expense in the Corporate segment offset by slightly decreased income from operations for the Electronic payment processing segment.
+The gross margin in Electronic payment processing continued to decrease and is anticipated to continue to negatively impact profitability for the segment throughout 2009.